atrain440/better-government/workshop-notes.md

 [How to edit the file in this repository](https://help.github.com/articles/editing-files-in-another-user-s-repository/).

 The leadership team will review all the comments and start forming out the Better Government principles/values in early April 2017.
 We will circulate draft principle and values document around the community as soon as it&#39;s available (estimated mid-April).
 If you have questions about this content or want to join a team, please email Amy Wilson, Better Government Program Manager at [Amy.Wilson@gsa.gov](mailto:Amy.Wilson@gsa.gov) or at (202) 394-9874.

-Want to participate in the conversation around building a better government?
-Join our #better-govt-public Slack Channel.
-Not a member?
-Visit [https://chat.18f.gov/](https://chat.18f.gov/) and select the Better Government Program channel to be added to this public channel.

 # Better Government Workshops Notes